 certainly is so with the zooxanthellate corals.

-Virtually all corals (zooxanthellate corals included) are predators of plankton and other tiny organisms.
+Virtually all corals (zooxanthellate corals included) are predators of plankton and other tiny organisms, used as coral food.
 But the zooxanthellate types undoubtedly are the most advanced and versatile.
 This large and fascinating group, which includes the so-called reef-building corals, harbor symbiotic algae (i.e. zooxanthellae) that provide the animal host with an additional source of nutriment.
 The most common and first discovered of these algal symbiotes are dinoflagellates of the genus Symbiodinium.
 Others (e.g. Amphidinium) have been discovered since.
 It seems there may be others.
 Due to the multiplicity, and apparent importance, of these tightly interconnected organisms, biologists now refer to such assemblages as “coral holobionts.”

 As we continue to study the intricate associations that characterize the coral holobiont, we are coming to realize the extent to which it depends upon bacteria.
 This should not be so surprising.
 Bacteria are the predominate plankton on a tropical coral reef.
 They accordingly make up a considerable amount, if not the bulk, of the typical coral planktivore’s diet.
 Since most corals are planktivores–that’s pretty significant!